-Each unit under HAP contract must have an annual inspection no more than 12 months after the most recent inspection.
+Generally, each unit under HAP contract will have an annual inspection no more than 12 months after the most recent inspection, however, SCCHA specifically reserves the right to inspect units biennially as permitted by federal regulation.

 If an adult family member or designee cannot be present on the scheduled date, the family must notify the SCCHA at least 24 hour in advance and request that the inspection be rescheduled.
 The inspection will generally be rescheduled within 10 business days of the originally-scheduled date.
 The SCCHA may schedule an inspection more than 10 business days after the original date for good cause.